HPC Accelerators – Greater Performance over Traditional CPUs

 The biggest problem with these cards were the price.
 When graphics processors began supporting floating point operations, people began running matrix and vector calculations on GPUs which were less expensive and more available.
 Today, many vendors such as Intel, NVIDIA and AMD have furthered this technology, and many researchers have ported their code to run on these accelerators to gain performance in the HPC market.

 NVIDIA has been at the forefront of accelerator computing with their GPGPUs.
 By creating the CUDA library, NVIDIA was able to jump ahead of their competition in the accelerated GPU server space.
 In the past, the GPU performance was bottlenecked by the PCIe interconnect.
 Today, NVIDIA’s Pascal architecture uses SMX2 which enables NVLink interconnect for a high-speed bidirectional bandwidth which is five times faster than PCIe.

 Intel has gone the other direction and made their “accelerator,” bootable.
 With the Knights Landing (KNL) platform, users can now purchase servers without a traditional CPU, but use the KNL as the main processor.
 Like the GPU, the KNL runs best with code that has been vectorized and can make use of many CPU cores.
 While each KNL CPU core is not as fast as a traditional Xeon E5-2600 v4 series CPU, the core count allows for better performance for codes which can make use of them.
-Not to be outdone by NVIDIA’s NVLink, KNL will be able to directly connect to the Omni-Path Architecture network fabric for better performance between KNL servers.
+Not to be outdone by NVIDIA’s NVLink, KNL will be able to directly connect to the Omni-Path Architecture network fabric.